ullaslgd/ullaslgd/README.md

  <h1 align="center">Hi 👋, I'm ullas</h1>
-<h3 align="center">“I’m a 19-year-old full-stack developer who thrives on creating web applications, games, and exploring the fascinating world of machine learning.
-When I’m not coding, you’ll find me immersed in game development or tinkering with neural networks. 🚀🎮🤖”</h3>
+<h3 align="center">“I’m a 19-year-old full-stack developer who thrives on creating web applications and games 🚀🎮🤖”</h3>

 - 👨‍💻 All of my projects are available at [ullas.xyz](ullas.xyz)